 Famous Cradle Families

 In the early years, adoptive families from all over the country applied to The Cradle to adopt children.
-Some of the more famous adoptive parents include entertainers George Burns and Gracie Allen, Bob Hope, Al Jolson, Donna Reed, Pearl Buck and Gale Sayers.
+Some of the more famous adoptive parents include entertainers George Burns and Gracie Allen, Bob Hope, Donna Reed, Pearl Buck and Gale Sayers.

 Vision: A world where every child thrives in a safe and loving family.